 Heat oven to 325 degrees.
-Stir flour and a potion of the beer until well combined and smooth.
+Stir the flour and a portion of the beer until well combined and smooth.
 In ovenproof 4.5-quart Dutch oven, add the flour mixture and mix all ingredients except the potatoes, peas, and mushrooms.
 Cover and bake for 2 hours stirring after one hour.
 After 2 hours add the potatoes and mushrooms.
 Cover and bake for 30 minutes.
 Add frozen peas and bake for an additional 30 minutes until beef and vegetables are tender.
 Serve.

 Notes: You can use other types of beer of your choice.
 You can make this without the beer by substituting beef broth and a tablespoon of Worcestershire sauce.
 You can also make this in a slow cooker, but you may need to reduce the liquid by a bit and be mindful of the timing when adding the other ingredients.

 This Irish Beef Stew disappears in a flash.
 It’s even better the next day if it lasts that long.
-We usually serve this stew with good bread, a nice salad and hearty zinfandel wine or nice stout or beer.
+We usually serve this stew with good bread, a nice salad, and hearty zinfandel wine or nice stout or beer.
 Enjoy.

 Time to eat…